An abundance of things to do in Georgetown Penang means you can easily spend a full day here!

 Conclusion

-With so many things to do in Georgetown Penang, you’ll probably want to extend your trip!
+With so many things to do in George Town, Penang, you’ll probably want to extend your trip!

 Marvel at beautiful buildings and learn their history.
-Savor the local cuisine or chill at one of Penang’s many cafes!
+Savor the local cuisine or chill at one of many cafes!
 Pop into a museum or two if you want to escape the heat or rain.

-And keep your eyes peeled for street art every time you turn a corner!
+And keep your eyes peeled for street art every time you turn a corner.

 Other posts you might like: